Freedom of religion in Africa by country: Sudan

 The 2019 transitional constitution of Sudan guarantees freedom of religion and omits reference to sharia as a source of law, unlike the 2005 constitution of Sudan's deposed president Omar al-Bashir whose government had outlawed apostasy and blasphemy against Islam.
 Bashir's government had also targeted Shia Muslims and those engaging in proselytization to faiths other than Islam.
 Christians had also faced restrictions in matter of religious freedom.

 Apostasy from Islam was decriminalized in July 2020, whereas previously those found guilty of apostasy could face the death penalty.
+However, in 2022, citizens were still being jailed for changing their religious identity.
 In September 2020, the interim government established the separation of religion and state.

 Tanzania

 Togo

 The constitution of Togo specifies the state is secular and protects the rights of all citizens of Togo to exercise their religious beliefs, consistent with the nation's laws.
-Religious groups other than Roman Catholics, Protestants, and Muslims must register with the government.
-In 2016 and 2017, the government did not approve any pending registration applications from religious groups, nor did it accept new applications because additional legislation pertaining to religious freedom is being drafted.
-Approximately 900 applications remained pending at the end of 2017.
+Religious groups other than Roman Catholics, Protestants, and Muslims must register with the government; however the government has not accepted new applications since 2013.

 The constitution prohibits the establishment of political parties based on religion.
 The law forbids private religious radio stations from broadcasting political material.

 The public school curriculum does not include religion classes.
 There are many Catholic, Protestant, and Islamic schools, to which the government assigns its own paid employees as additional teachers and staff.
 Other registered religious groups have the right to establish schools as long as they meet accreditation standards.

 Societal attitudes

 There is a high degree of religious tolerance in Togolese society.
 Members of different religious groups regularly invite one another to their respective ceremonies.
 Marriage between persons of different religious groups remained common.

 According to the Directorate of Religious Affairs in the Ministry of Territorial Affairs, disputes continued to occur when new churches established themselves in neighborhoods, particularly those led by religious leaders from Nigeria.
 Local residents continued to state some of these congregations worshiped too loudly and often late at night, using drums.
-The MTA received 40 complaints during the year, nearly all regarding noise, and the ministry stated it sought to resolve them.
+The MTA received 40 complaints during 2017, nearly all regarding noise, and the ministry stated it sought to resolve them.
 These complaints reportedly often focused on evangelical Protestant congregations whose services often employ musical instruments and loud praying.
+This continued into 2022 when the government recommended a noise level of under 55 decibels.

 Tunisia

-The constitution of Tunisia establishes that Islam is the state religion of Tunisia and requires the president to be Muslim, but also provides for the freedoms of belief, conscience, and religious practice.
-The constitution further designates that the government is the "guardian of religion" and that its duties include the promotion of the values of "moderation and tolerance", as well as prohibiting the use of mosques and other houses of worship to promote political agendas.
-Laws prohibit the promotion of discrimination, hatred, or violence along religious lines.
+The July 2022 constitution of Tunisia requires the state to support and advance the purposes of Islam, and states that “Tunisia is part of the Islamic Ummah”; it also requires the president to be Muslim.